jchen397/Messenger485-facebook-messenger/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# FACEBOOK Messenger Clone project

+## Description

+Facebook Messenger Clone App that allows for real time messessing

+## Technologies Used

+## Next.js 13

+- Utilizing app router for efficient routing and dynamic page render

+## React.js

+- reusable components used as backbone of dynamic app

+## Tailwindcss / headless UI

+- allows creation of sleek UI with seemless user experience

+## Prisma / MongoDB

+- allows for efficient and scalable database solution to handle multiple users

+## NextAuth

+- Handles security and authentication for user accounts.
+Allows

+## Pusher

+- allows for real time messaging and notification

+## Cloudinary

+- Handles Image Uploading

+## Vercal

+- Hosting (Look into how to host on Docker)

+## Notes for self:

+1. app folder contains all the files of each page
+2. (index) in the app folder indicates that this is the index page/main route
+3. src for all file is relative the app folder so if you want app/images/logo.png do /images/logo.png
+4. "use client"; on top of each component that is interactive and DO NOT WANT to be client side